amirv/ha-maestro/README.md

 - `examples/publish.py`: message pubblication examples;
 - `musa/src/commands.py`: list of all known commands.

 To retrieve the stove's infomation, see `examples/read.py`.
 See also `musa/src/cfg.py` for the configuration parameters.

+### Integration with existing apps

+**Sending messages**: your app should be able to publish messages on `/mcz/in` MQTT channel.

+**Receiving results**: listen to `/mcz/out` MQTT channer or eventually, change the `musa/src/ws.py` function `on_message` to send Web Socket parsed messages directly to your app.

 ## Credits